repetier/Repetier-Firmware/README.md

 - Easier to adjust z correction, babystepping and advance.
 - No more delays for slower drivers wasting CPU time.
 - Most special cases can now be catched by the module system.
+- Support of up to 7 axes (X,Y, Z, E, A, B, C)

 #### What does module system mean